Chilangosta/moebius_solver/README.md

-# moebius_solver
+# Moebius Solver
-Moebius Solver: a Python implementation of algebraic formula solving.
+A Python implementation of algebraic formula solving.